Derek Chisora

-As of October 2022, Chisora is ranked as the world's ninth-best active heavyweight by BoxRec.
-At the conclusion of a year, he has been ranked as BoxRec's top 10 heavyweight ten times, and has been ranked as among the world's top 10 heavyweights since 2013, reaching his highest ranking at No. 5 in 2013 and 2020.
-Chisora's knockout-to-win percentage stands at 70%.
+As of January 2024, Chisora is ranked as the world's tenth-best active heavyweight by BoxRec.
+He has been ranked by BoxRec as among the world's top 10 heavyweights since 2013, reaching his highest ranking at No. 5 in 2013 and 2020.
+Chisora's knockout-to-win percentage stands at 65%.

 Early life

-Derek Chisora was born on 29 December 1983 in Mbare, a suburb of the Zimbabwean capital Harare, the son of Viola and Paul Chisora.
+Derek Chisora was born on 29 December 1983 in Mbare, a suburb south of the Zimbabwean capital Harare, the son of Viola and Paul Chisora.
 Following his parents' divorce when he was 4, Chisora spent his early years in Hatfield, in the care of his maternal grandmother and step-grandfather.
 As a teenager he attended Churchill School, where he became a paramedic for the school's sports team.
 Chisora and his family moved to the United Kingdom in 1999 when he was 16 and lived in Finchley, London.

 Amateur career

 A late starter in the sport, Chisora began boxing aged 19.
 His club, Finchley ABC in Barnet, North London, was also home to heavyweight champion Anthony Joshua.
-Chisora had around 20 amateur fights, which included winning the 2006 ABA super heavyweight title, after defeating Tom Dallas in the final, and a gold medal at the Four Nations Championships.
+Chisora had 20 amateur fights, including winning the 2005 Novice championships, knocking out Stewart O'Connellin in the first round, the 2006 ABA super heavyweight title, after defeating Tom Dallas in the final, and a silver medal at the Four Nations Championships.